 At Mazaheri Law Firm, our family law attorneys are committed to helping clients protect the relationship they have with their children.
 We can provide compassionate and skilled legal representation throughout your child custody case while offering realistic and level-headed solutions to your disputes.

-Our Oklahoma City legal team understands that each case is unique, requiring a customized approach to ensure a family’s needs are addressed, which is why we pride ourselves on providing personalized assistance to each client we represent.
+Our Oklahoma City /our-team/legal team understands that each case is unique, requiring a customized approach to ensure a family’s needs are addressed, which is why we pride ourselves on providing personalized assistance to each client we represent.
 Regardless of the issues or complexities you might be facing, we can explain how the law can be applied in your situation.

 Contact our team today at (405) 414-2222 to schedule a consultation with a skilled member of our legal team.